 What You Need

 For best results and an Oreo cheesecake that’s not likely to crack, I recommend using all room-temperature ingredients:

 - Cream cheese.
 I only recommend using the brick-style, full-fat cream cheese.
 Tub-style cream cheese will not set up properly!

-- Don’t leave out the sour cream!
+- Sour cream.
+Don’t skip the sour cream!
 I’ve mentioned this before in my no-bake cheesecake recipe — sour cream is what makes a cheesecake really taste like a cheesecake.
 This key ingredient gives your dessert that critical depth of flavor.

 How to Make Oreo Cheesecake

 - Discard the filling from 35 Oreos and place the cookies in the basin of a food processor.